New design on the KTH website

 - The site gets increased responsiveness, which means it will perform better at different screen widths, from computer screens to mobile phones

 The style changes will not be introduced simultaneously in all parts of the KTH website.
 It will successively be applied to the various web applications.
 First, the new look will apply to content in the Polopoly system.
+The new design is implemented on Polopoly based content from January, 2019.

 Does the new design affect me?